blcxtranslations/blcx/_translated/chapter-0041.md

 According to that old man, of the four mid-rank techniques, three of them have already been reserved by the cultivator clans.
 That only leaves one choice for him.

-They were not like the low-rank techniques of the Spirit Gathering stage.
+They were not like the low-rank techniques of the Spirit Condensation stage.
 It was not often that a mid-rank technique showed up and so they were in high demand.
 But the number of cultivator clans participating in this gathering were not limited to just three.
 The other clans and rogue cultivators are probably also aiming for that last mid-rank technique and the difficulty of acquiring it for himself has also gone up greatly.

 Although speaking in terms of spiritual medicine, Lin Xuan was confident he would not lose to anyone, but if he was to do that......